-The building group is on ground that rises up from the public road.
-The buildings are largely screened by the existing trees but would be visually prominent if these were removed.
-There is therefore potential for an adverse visual impact if development occurs in the existing wooded garden area.
-This would weaken the landscaped setting of the existing building group.
+The site is elevated from the public road to the south and as such the site is visually prominent.
+There is potential for an adverse visual impact if development occurs in the existing wooded area that could weaken the landscaped setting of the existing building group.